tiepdotme/reangdeba.xyz/misc/reads.markdown

 permalink: /reads/
 comments: true
 ---
 I read about 150 words per minute (wpm) as per this [website](https://www.myreadspeed.com/).
-My personal goal for 2020 is to <mark>read 100 books</mark>.
+My personal [goal](https://www.goodreads.com/user_challenges/21227074) for 2020 is to <mark>read 50 books</mark>.
 Let's see how far I can get by the end of the year.
 I also plan to write a summary of my readings by the end of the year.

 [Here](https://www.goodreads.com/user/show/53163185-debashish-reang) is the link to my Goodreads profile.